Fuat Yaman

 Fuat Yaman (born 5 December 1958) is a Turkish football coach and former player who last managed Bandırmaspor.

 Career

 Yaman is a product of the Beşiktaş J.K. youth system, having played 4 years with the club.
 He became professional at Beşiktaş at second half of 1978–79 season.
 He also played for Zonguldakspor (1980–1984) and (1985–1986), Antalyaspor (1984–1985), Eskişehirspor (1986–1988), Konyaspor (1988–1990), Sakaryaspor (1990–1992) and Zeytinburnuspor (1992–1993) as midfielder.
 He retired in 1993.

 He was the assistant of John Benjamin Toshack at Beşiktaş J.K.
 When the Welshman was sacked he was appointed interim manager for a while.

 He also coached Çanakkale Dardanelspor, Kayserispor, Çaykur Rizespor, İstanbulspor, Kocaelispor, Konyaspor and Bandırmaspor.

 Yaman then went to Azerbaijan to coach Karvan.
 He was sacked when Karvan was knocked out from the UEFA Intertoto-Cup.

+Personal life

+He is the uncle of actor Can Yaman.